 The Corporate Governance Committee is responsible for assisting the Board in fulfilling its oversight functions related to the Company's overall approach to corporate governance.
-The Committee also takes the lead in promulgating and overseeing the principles of good corporate governance by a periodic review committee charters, the independence of directors, the Code of Business Conduct, as well as the development of the various governance-related policies and programs.
-The Corporate Governance Committee is composed entirely of independent non-executive directors.
+The Committee also takes the lead in promulgating and overseeing the principles of good corporate governance by reviewing committee charters, the independence of directors as well as the code of ethics for executives, employees, and directors.